lit-datory/optimus-exercitia/docs/project-structure.md

         |
         test                # contains all end to end enpoint tests
 ```
-The frontend code lives in the `frontend` directory and its structure is mostily inspired from:
+The frontend code lives in the `frontend` directory and its structure is mostly inspired from:

 [Bulletproof React](https://github.com/alan2207/bulletproof-react)